 This item was last sold on : 04/01/13

 Kyoho grapes, pronounced kee-OH-ho, are big, dark purple, sometimes almost jet black, thick-skinned, extremely showy grapes that offer a superb sweet flavor.
 The taste, texture and juice are very similar to the familiar Concord grape.
+A cross between Ishiharawase and centennial grapes.
 Quite fragrant, the skin and seeds are not edible as both are bitter, but the nearly one-inch of meaty flesh inside is deliciously sweet and very juicy.
 Containing a high sugar content, this grape's moderate acidity makes a just right flavor balance.
 In clusters, they resemble a bunch of small plums.

 Cholesterol-free, low in fat and sodium, grapes offer some vitamin C, potassium, thiamine and dietary fiber.